LightDotSo/LightDotSo/README.md

 We would like to acknowledge the projects below whose work has been instrumental in making this product a reality, as none of this would be possible without the work done by these projects.

-- [0xsequence](https://github.com/0xsequence/wallet-contracts): The core signature smart contracts, signature implementation as described in [Light State Sync](https://sequence.xyz/blog/sequence-wallet-light-state-sync-full-merkle-wallets) are all based on the work done by 0xsequence.
+- [0xsequence](https://github.com/0xsequence/wallet-contracts): The core signature smart contracts, signature implementation as described in [LightState Sync](https://sequence.xyz/blog/sequence-wallet-light-state-sync-full-merkle-wallets) are all based on the work done by 0xsequence.
 - [4337](https://github.com/eth-infinitism/account-abstraction): The account abstraction standard set by 4337 has been instrumental in making this project a reality, and all infrastructure providers whose work has been possible for smart contract wallets to thrive.
 - [@shadcn/ui](https://github.com/shadcn/ui): The web UI is all based on the work done by @shadcn, and we are grateful for the work that he has done to provide a beautiful and functional UI foundation for us to build upon.